 2. Identify Your Audience

-To create brand voice guidelines effectively you should also go through your existing content across all platforms including your website’s blog posts and social media posts.
+To create effective brand voice guidelines, review your existing content across all platforms, including your website’s blog posts and social media updates.

 Here are a few more important questions to address: